Understanding Google’s Penguin Update

 Recovering from Google Penguin update penalties

-Recovering from a Penguin penalty involves getting rid of the low-quality links that are affecting your site.
+Recovering from a Penguin penalty involves getting rid of the low-quality links that are affecting your site, and may require the help of a local or national agency because of all of the steps involved.
 While it’s often easier to keep junk links off of your website, there are also ways to remove these links or to have them not count toward your SEO rankings.
 First, you can respectfully request that website owners remove their backlinks.
 You can also send a document, called a disavow file, to Google.

 Reaching out to other website owners is a great way to build bridges when a site is legitimate but the links are low-quality.
 Typically, this is because the page is irrelevant to your topic.
 Another reason this technique can be successful is if the other website was hacked.
 Naturally, if the other webmaster agrees to remove the link, you should lose the Penguin algorithm penalty very quickly.